1-8192/bu_cs_655_assignment_1_allegranzi/README.md

 # Assignment Overview

 The objective of this assignment is to create an application that represents a beverage vending machine that reliably serves high-quality hot beverages.
-The machine serves Americano, Espresso, and Latte Macchiato coffes as well as Black Tea, Yellow tea, and Green Tea teas.
+The machine serves Americano, Espresso, and Latte Macchiato coffees as well as Black Tea, Yellow tea, and Green Tea teas.
 Customers also have the option of adding 0-3 portions of milk and sugar to their drink (max 6 total condiments).
 The Beverage vending machine also displays the total cost of the beverage selected by the user.

 The assignment specified that user interaction was optional, but I built out very simple terminal interactions in order to directly test the application (in addition to unit tests).